Xorbit17/home-pi/pi-home/server/dashboard/jobs/context-templates/artstyles/retro-pixel-art.md

    Enforce grid alignment (snap any misaligned pixels).
 Simplify tiny artifacts.
 Refine features with manual—or tool-assisted—tweaks to ensure clarity.

 6. **Background Replace**
-   Fill the background with a flat or two-step quantized gradient or transform the background into a fictional game universe.
+   Fill the background with a flat or quantized gradient or transform the background into a fictional game universe.
 Ensure it contrasts nicely with the subject.

 ## Do